colinta/SublimeFileDiffs/README.md

 FileDiffs Plugin
 ================

-Shows diffs - also in an external diff tool - between the current file, or selection(s) in the current file, and clipboard, another file, or unsaved changes.
+Shows diffs between the current file, or selection(s) in the current file, and clipboard, another file, or unsaved changes.
+Can be configured to show diffs in an external diff tool

 Help!
 -----